AeneasRUSLIN/DAT250-Software-Technology-Experiment-Assignment-1/dat250-expass6.md

 After having some more time to watch tutorials and working on the assignment, I was able to understand how to implement CRUD https, create methods and bind them to the clicks on the buttons.

+In order to test the application I used a db json database.
+To start it, use the following command : json-server --watch db.json Then start the application.

 ## Links to code

 Link to code of Experiment 1 :